-How to Advance Your Career Even While Working from Home
+Tips to Advance Your Career While Working from Home

-Working from home during the coronavirus outbreak doesn’t mean you have to put your career ambitions on hold.
-Seize the moment with these helpful tips.
+Remote work doesn’t mean you have to put your career ambitions on hold.
+Seize the moment with these helpful tips for working from home.

-Pandemic?
-Social distancing?
 The experience of work is a lot different than it was just a short time ago.
-While it may be tempting to slip into the mindset that the world (and your career development) are in suspended animation for the time being, now’s the time to stay on the ball, demonstrate your value at work, and plan for your long-term career trajectory.
+For many, the work environment has shifted from an office or coworking space to working remotely.
+While you work from the comfort of your home, it may be tempting to slip into the mindset that your career development is on hold, but now’s the time to stay on the ball, demonstrate your value at work, and plan for your long-term career trajectory.

-When the physical space of your work overlaps with your living space, you need to be more thoughtful about how you structure your day, and that begins with your work space.
-If possible, designate an area of your home as your working zone, ideally somewhere uncluttered with minimal distractions.
-Keep ergonomics in mind, too—being comfortable and finding optimal body positioning will boost your productivity, minimize distracting aches and pains, and elevate your mood.
+When the physical space of your work overlaps with your living space, you need to be more thoughtful about how you structure your day, and that begins with your workspace.
+If possible, designate an area of your home as your “work from home” zone, ideally somewhere uncluttered with minimal distractions.
+Keep ergonomics in mind, too—being comfortable and finding optimal body positioning will boost your productivity, minimize distracting aches and pains, and elevate your mood while working from home.

 Another element of structure is your time.
-In the absence of meetings, you should still make a schedule for your day so you avoid aimlessly bouncing from project to project.
-Create a to do list that syncs up with your schedule.
+In the absence of meetings, you should still make a schedule for your day, so you avoid aimlessly bouncing from project to project.
+Create a to-do list that syncs up with your work from home schedule.
 This will not only increase your efficiency, but make you feel more accomplished as you complete tasks.
-Having the to do list to look back on can also be helpful when you check-in with your boss or team and recap them on what you’ve been working on.
+Having the to-do list to look back on can also be helpful when you check-in with your boss or team and recap them on what you’ve been working on.

-Don’t forget to plan breaks into your schedule!
-It sounds counter-intuitive but planning for breaks will likely reduce the amount of time you spend not working.
+Don’t forget to plan breaks into your work from home schedule.
+It sounds counterintuitive but planning for breaks will likely reduce the amount of time you spend not working.
 And if you can, commit to stopping work at the same time every day.
 It’s not uncommon for remote workers to overwork, which can quickly turn into burnout.
 By keeping a strict end time to your workday, you will stay more focused during the day, knowing you have a limited time to complete your work before you shut down.

 Just because you’re not all in the room together doesn’t mean you shouldn’t put just as much effort into your meetings’ planning and execution.
-In fact, pulling off a truly great virtual meeting takes additional thought and preparation to get it right, and if you do, your boss and colleagues will take notice.
+In fact, pulling off a truly great virtual meeting while working from home takes additional thought and preparation to get it right, and if you do, your boss and colleagues will take notice.

 As you would with an in-person meeting, send a meeting agenda beforehand.
 Set clear goals for what it is you and the attendees need to accomplish, and be sure everyone is aware of them before logging in.
 Always account for some extra time before the meeting start time to test the technology.
 Nothing gets a meeting off to a worse start than having to troubleshoot tech issues for the first 10 or 15 minutes.